h15200/notes/bit-manipulation.md

 THE min is -2,147,483,647 (10000000000000000000000000000000) as you hit the last bit, turn sign from + to - -1 => (11111111111111111111111111111111) all bits flipped "on" is -1

+### JS Number type and binaries

-So specifically in terms of javascript bitwise operations, converting from decimal => binary will include negative numbers.
+specifically in terms of javascript arithmetic operations, converting from decimal => binary will include negative numbers.
 To do this:

 - decimal => binary conversion is exactly the same unless the 32nd bit exists as `1`
 - on the 32nd bit (the last digit on the left), instead of increasing by another multiple of 2 (4 billion and chnage), just flip the previous bit (2 billion) to NEGATIVE 2 billion something
 - if the 32nd bit exists, all other subsequent bits will be +(4 billion ish / 2)

+ultimately this doensn't matter for vector arrays if you don't have to print out a given int

 ## Bitwise Operators